Joseph Buttinger: American Friends of Vietnam

 During the 1950s, he aided North Vietnamese refugees in South Vietnam and took an abiding interest in the history and culture of that country.
 Initially a friend and supporter of South Vietnam's founder, Ngo Dinh Diem, Buttinger became disillusioned with Diem's dictatorial ways and renounced him.

 Buttinger was originally introduced to Diem by Edward Lansdale of the CIA, and under Lansdale's encouragement Buttinger formed the American Friends of Vietnam (AFVN).
 AFVN lobbied for increasing US funding of South Vietnam and the escalation of military action against communism.
 It also covertly coordinated propaganda efforts directed at the American public, such as Lansdale and Joseph L. Mankiewicz's controversial pro-CIA film adaptation of The Quiet American.

-Buttinger became a prominent scholar of that country's culture and politics, producing a two-volume work entitled Vietnam: A Dragon Embattled.
+Buttinger became a prominent scholar of Vietnamese culture and politics, producing a two-volume work entitled Vietnam: A Dragon Embattled.
 He also produced several other books on Vietnam and on the history of socialism.
 In opposition to early critics of US intervention like Graham Greene, and the later conclusions of the Pentagon Papers, Buttinger refused to concede that Ho Chi Minh's popularity in the South, and the unpopularity of the Saigon government, had created a civil war situation.